Keats/tera/README.md

 ### Inheritance
 Tera uses the same kind of inheritance as Jinja2 and django templates: you define a base template and extends it in child templates.
+There can be multiple levels of inheritance (i.e. A extends B that extends C).

 #### Base template
 A base template typically contains the basic html structure as well as several `blocks` that can contain placeholders.